bpda-research-division/neighborhood-change/ABOUT.md

 | 25025070202 | Census Tract 702.02 | 141 | 1186 | 1990 |
 | ... | ... | ... | ... | ... |

-Topics with more than two categories (e.g. age brackets or racial groups) will have more than two columns besides `GEOID`, `NAME`, and `YEAR` in their csv files.
+Column aliases should not use spaces or other special characters besides underscores, and they should not start with numbers.
+Topics with more than two categories (e.g. age brackets or racial groups) will have more than two column aliases in their csv files alongside the `GEOID`, `NAME`, and `YEAR` columns.
 Also note that for any topic, the order of columns from left to right does not matter.

-It's also possible to include columns in `areas_categories_csv` that are used for calculating metrics that go on the map and line chart, but which aren't displayed on the bar chart.
-See the description of the barCats parameter in the [Topic parameters](#topic-parameters) section of this document.
+Most of the time, the column aliases for a given topic correspond with the categories that are displayed on the bar chart of the tool.
+However, it may sometimes be useful to include columns of data which aren't displayed on the bar chart, but which are used for calculating certain indicators for the map and line chart (i.e. for measures of density, you may want a column with the land area of each feature).
+The `barCats` parameter (described more in the [Topic parameters](#topic-parameters) section of this document) is used to specify the display names of the column aliases whose values should be displayed on the bar chart.

 #### How the app handles missing tabular data